arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Update-connectivity-module-firmware-with-Arduino-Cloud.md

 | Arduino MKR WiFi 1010 | NINA     |
 | Arduino NANO 33 IoT   | NINA     |
 | Arduino Nano RP2040   | NINA     |

+[^unorev2]: Arduino UNO WiFi Rev2 is not supported in Arduino Cloud.
+[Use the Firmware Updater in Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360013896579-Use-the-Firmware-Updater-in-Arduino-IDE) or the [Arduino Firmware Uploader tool](https://github.com/arduino/arduino-fwuploader) instead.

 [^deprecated]: MKR 1000 WiFi and MKR Vidor 4000 are not supported in the Arduino Firmware Uploader used by Arduino Cloud.
 To update these boards, use Arduino IDE [2.2.1](https://github.com/arduino/arduino-ide/releases/tag/2.1.1) or Arduino Firmware Uploader [2.3.0](https://github.com/arduino/arduino-fwuploader/releases/tag/2.3.0).
 For more information, see the [Arduino Firmware Uploader user documentation](https://arduino.github.io/arduino-fwuploader/latest/deprecated/).